 6 – Game-Change Your Cooking

 Do you have a hidden desire to be a gourmet chef?
-With an increased emphasis on culinary experiences, introducing local flavors, and healthy eating, cruise lines like Oceania Cruises and Regent Seven Seas Cruises are offering an extensive line-up of cooking classes in their onboard cooking schools, as well as onshore excursions to local markets accompanied by a chef.
-Classes cover everything from mastering knife skills to learning how to use spices to ancient culinary traditions.
+With an increased emphasis on culinary experiences, local flavors, and healthy eating, cruise lines like Oceania Cruises and Regent Seven Seas Cruises are offering an extensive line-up of cooking classes in their onboard cooking schools, as well as onshore excursions to local markets accompanied by a chef.
+Classes cover everything from mastering knife skills to learning how to use spices to discovering ancient culinary traditions.

 Just for you: Sign up for the “Taste of Spain” cooking class while you sail an all-inclusive Spain cruise on the luxurious Seven Seas Explorer.
 In the state-of-the-art Culinary Arts Kitchen, you’ll learn how to prepare traditional tapas and Valencian paella, how to pair Spanish wines, and how to make the festive Sangria.